Phrogz/vscode-neatjson/README.md

 ## Features

-* Reformat an entire document, or just a selection of JSON
+* Reformat an entire document, or just a selection of JSON/JSONC/JSON5/JS
 * Save sets of formatting options and easily switch between them.
 For example:
   * One setting to make file sizes as small as possible, reducing float precision.
   * Another setting to make it easy to read, sorting object keys and aligning values.